 The Fly Episode: Key to the Boss's Mind

 His initial desire to torture the fly, followed swiftly by an equally intense desire to support it and relieve it of its misery, could be a result of his duality in accepting his son’s death.
 A child can understand this as a simple proposition—the fly was suffering in ink, his son had suffered in the murky trenches; the son had died, so the fly should also die.
-Following such a line of logic, the desire to save the fly may be seen as an urgency in the Boss to control at least one destiny.
+Following such a line of logic, the desire to save the fly may be seen as urgency in the Boss to control at least one destiny.
 His words transform into a feverish chanting: “…that was the way to tackle thing… never say die”.
 On the other hand, his ingrained feeling of superiority made him unwilling to allow the fly any privilege that was denied to his son.
-What appears as cruelty on his part could have been a result of his failure to stabilize his mind about suffering, destiny and death.
+What appears as cruelty on his part could have been a result of his failure to stabilize his mind about suffering, destiny, and death.

 From Particular to Universal

 The “grinding feeling of wretchedness”, transforming into fear, triggered in his mind an almost deliberate amnesia.
 This is the moment when the father in him breaks through the bounds of his external persona to appeal to every father of all times.
-This is where the particular becomes the universal, the limited becomes the boundless and we understand the true significance of his namelessness.
+This is where the particular becomes universal, the limited becomes boundless and we understand the true significance of his namelessness.

-This universality is something which links the boss to Shakespeare’s King Lear on one hand and to the mother in Tennyson’s “Home They Brought Her Warrior Dead” on the other.
+This universality is something that links the boss to Shakespeare’s King Lear on one hand and to the mother in Tennyson’s “Home They Brought Her Warrior Dead” on the other.
 The most unique thing about the character of the boss is that Katherine Mansfield makes the readers relate to Gloucester’s words in King Lear:

 "As flies to wanton boys, are we to the gods.
 They kill us for their sport”.

 The questions raised by the father of the five-year-old girl in “Pearl”, or the words uttered by Maurya in Synge’s Riders to the Sea, reiterate in the actions of the Boss.
-The egoism in his initial high-handed attitude shown to Woodifield transforms into a humble surrender and an awareness of his barrenness, through a potent handling of parallelism and contrast.
+The egoism in his initial high-handed attitude shown to Woodifield transforms into a humble surrender and an awareness of his barrenness, through potent handling of parallelism and contrast.
 Ironically, despite his deliberate urge to establish his superiority, the boss becomes one with his aged subordinate.
 The story begins with Woodifield’s forgetting.
 It ends with the Boss’s failure to remember.

-The Boss: Portrait of Modern Man's Despair
+Portrait of Modern Man's Despair

 Within a brief span, we come to a full circle sans pity sans fear, experiencing a catharsis that leaves a mark in our memories.
 The Boss becomes a universal figure of despair who has no refuge but in forgetfulness.
 For him, even the memory of his encounter with a petty fly needs to be flipped off into a waste-paper basket.
-He becomes the microcosm of a generation which was left to mourn the onslaught of the all-pervasive World Wars.
+He becomes the microcosm of a generation that was left to mourn the onslaught of the all-pervasive World Wars.
 His plight is not just the suffering but the futility to eradicate suffering in others.
 The boss is a sum total of the post-modern man’s sense of denial and despair, which sees every bit of action as a reinforced reminder of his worthlessness.